 <placeName type=”modern” ref=”http://www.geonames.org/2563049/gozo.html“>Gozo

-In any case where the original location is known to a greater degree of precision, that information is added.
-It should be noted that any more specific information of this sort is currently not included in the primary table for filtering and searching, which is limited to searching by the main original settlement (as with findspot data, which is only presented fully on the individual inscription page).
+In any case where the original provenance is known to a greater degree of precision, that information is added under <provenance> as described above.
+It should be noted that any more specific information of this sort is currently not included in the primary table for filtering and searching, which is limited to searching by the main original settlement to which the text is attributed.
+Findspot data is only presented fully on the individual inscription page.
 The map on the main inscription search page displays inscriptions according to this <origPlace> data, i.e. according to the settlement where they are presumed originally to have been displayed.

 One of the main aims of I.Sicily is to provide accurate information on the current location of inscriptions.
 Since the majority of texts are held in museum collections, this entails detailed documentation of the museums, inventory records and display information.
 Some information on the museums and sites of Sicily is available, for example via the Regione Siciliana website, which maintains a list of museums, galleries and sites.
 However, this list only relates to those under the authority of the Regione, and to our knowledge no full, reasonably up-to-date listing is available.
-We have therefore decided to build our own database of museum collections in Sicily (the primary inspiration and most of the data collection was undertaken by Dr Michael Metcalfe).
-Doing so enables us to include all known collections of relevance (we have attempted to include all museums with an archaeological collection of any description), and in turn to maintain referencable URIs for the museums.
+We have therefore decided to build our own database of museum collections in Sicily (the primary inspiration and all of the data collection and entry was undertaken by Dr Michael Metcalfe).
+Doing so enables us to include all known collections of relevance (we have attempted to include all museums with an archaeological collection of any description), and in turn to maintain citable URIs for the museums.
 The database is presented through a web-interface at http://sicily.classics.ox.ac.uk/museums.
 This can be searched and filtered in the same way as the main inscriptions page, and the table downloaded as a CSV file.
-Clicking on an individual record will open the dedidated page for that museum (e.g. http://sicily.classics.ox.ac.uk/museum/1), where basic information about that museum is presented, together with a table (in the same format as the main inscriptions table) detailing the inscriptions known to be held in that museum.
-We are in the process of extending this database to include maintained archaeological sites on the island also, and the museums and sites table can be toggled to show either sites or museums, or both (separate records are included for antiquaria on a site and for the site itself where such double entities exist).
-The majority of the museums listed in the database have been visited and checked.
+Clicking on an individual record will open the dedicated page for that museum (e.g. http://sicily.classics.ox.ac.uk/museum/1), where basic information about that museum is presented, together with a table (in the same format as the main inscriptions table) detailing the inscriptions known to be held in that museum.
+We are in the process of extending this database to include maintained archaeological sites on the island also, and the museums and sites table can be toggled to show either sites or museums, or both (separate records are included for antiquaria on a site and for the site itself where such double entities exist, since inscriptions may be held in the antiquarium or still be in situ on the site).
+The vast majority of the museums listed in the database have been visited and checked (by Metcalfe).
 A separate field, populated manually, provides information on inscriptions known to be on public display at the time of the most recent visit.
-The primary piece of information which we aim to include is the inventory number for each inscription.
+The primary piece of information that we aim to include is the inventory number for each inscription.

 This information is marked up in the <msDesc> section of the TEI header, as per the following example for Palermo archaeological museum: